St. Francis Xavier Secondary School (Mississauga)

 St. Francis Xavier Secondary School, colloquially abbreviated as FX, is a Catholic high school in Mississauga, Ontario, Canada, overseen by the Dufferin-Peel Catholic District School Board.
 As of October 29, 2021, it has 1,840 students, about 130 teaching and support staff, and a childcare centre.
 The school mascot is the Tiger.
 The school has an International Baccalaureate (IB) diploma program and Specialist High Skills Major programs for Health & wellness, Hospitality & Tourism, and Transportation.

 The school is located in St. Francis Xavier Parish in the Archdiocese of Toronto.
-The school catchment includes graduates of St. Hilary, St. Matthew, St. Jude, San Lorenzo Ruiz Elementary schools, St. Valentine students living east of Mavis Rd. and is the most common high school for graduates of Fairwind Senior Public School and Bristol Road Middle School, even though they are in the Peel District School Board.
+The school catchment includes graduates of St. Hilary, St. Matthew, St. Jude, San Lorenzo Ruiz Elementary schools, St. Valentine students living east of Mavis Rd. and is the most common high school for graduates of Fairwind Senior Public School and Bristol Road Middle School, even though they are in Peel District School Board.

 History

 The school opened in September 1990 on a temporary site where John Cabot Catholic Secondary School is now located.
 After two years, it moved into its permanent building near the corner of Bristol and Hurontario.
 As part of the Dufferin-Peel portable replacement plan, the school received a three-floor, 22-room addition that was completed in June 2001.
 Recently, further growth of the school has necessitated more portable units: five were added in 2006, five more in 2007, and one more in 2009.

 Construction of Saviour of the World Chinese Catholic Church started during the 2002–03 school year.
 The Church now shares property with the school.